rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     These are, by any measure, distinct monies, but all were known as "USD".

 The fate of the existing
  post-1971 fiat USD (the "petrodollar") seems obvious, fiat systems tend to hyperinflate into oblivion.
+In the US
-We are at the brink of hyperinflation despite a shallow cover up.
+ we are at the brink of hyperinflation despite a shallow cover up.
 Could Bitcoin adoption buoy the supply chains and allow our system to sustain?